TheJacksonLaboratory/rit-imageanalysis-containers/README.md

 You should now have a container file in your directory.

 > **Warning**
-> If you want to change anything in the recipe and rebuild the container, you will need to delete your local .sif file!
+> If you want to change anything in the definition and rebuild the container, you will need to delete your local .sif file!
 The remote builder does not overwrite by default.
 Using our script to build it gets rid of this issue.

 Using the container on sumner
 ========================